 The Nintendo switch looks as if it can be the appropriate portable gaming console—were it now not for the bulky dock required to connect it to a TV.
 As a end result, 3rd-parties have already began making smaller, less expensive docks, together with two latest projects that popped up on Kickstarter and Indiegogo — each looking for cash to make ultra-attractive, pocket-sized editions: the $69 (£53) Switch-Con, and the $59 (£45) SFANS.

 The SFANS, a high-quality-portable dongle system that attaches to the switch, allowing the console to run in docked mode whilst connected to a tv, has been getting an excellent reviews and is a terrific alternative to the switch’s bulky dock, at the least in line with early reviews.
+If you want to play Nintendo games on Android check out Some best 3Ds emulator for android.

 The SFANS portable dock acts as a bridge between your TV and your Switch, connecting to your Switch through USB-C and the TV through HDMI.
 Like standard dock, this charges your Switch as you play, and it features 4 other USB ports (2 x USB-C and one USB-A) to provide power to other things like your Pro Controller or Joy-Con charging cradle.